gracesjy/hp/_pages/about.md

 and am currently developing my product, Big Data Analysis Enabler.

 ## Familiar programming language
-UNIX at first, It started with C/C++ as the base, and later changed to JAVA.
-(2010) Starting with Big Data projects, I was interested in Python and R, and also dealt with PySpark and Scala.
+UNIX at first, It started with C/C++, ACE+TAO frameworks, ... as the base, and later changed to JAVA.
+(2010 ~) Starting with Big Data projects, I was interested in Python and R, and also dealt with PySpark and Scala.
 Currently, I am doing C/C++/Python/R for my product.

 The language I am most interested in is Python.